aol/micro-server/micro-metrics-datadog/readme.md

  # Configuring datadog metrics Reporters

  By default we report to the datadog every second. with the tag stage:dev.
 To modify these settings, change the values in the application.properties file.
+ For example:
+ The application.peroperties file can be modifed as follows, datadog.apikey = <your api key goes here>
+ datadog.tags = "stage:dev", "owner:abc"
+ datadog.report.period = 10
+ datadog.report.timeunit = SECONDS
+ This will report the metrics to datadog with tags as "stage:dev" and "owner:abc" and for every 10 seconds